profound-labs/recollections-of-ajahn-chah/manuscript/markdown/luang-por-chah-memorial-week.md

 able to extract poison from our hearts.
 It was like taking a bitter medicine which tasted awful, but we knew it would save our lives …

-\`Luang Por’s teaching spread far and wide: Patiently endure.
+‘Luang Por’s teaching spread far and wide: Patiently endure.
 Endure with patience.
 Dare to be patient.
 Dare to endure. *Khantī paramaṃ tapo tītikkhā:* patient endurance is the supreme incinerator of defilements.
 *Khantī,* or patient endurance, is like a fire that no coal or